An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Presentation of the models and the main result

 We denote by $n^{(2k)}(t,x)$ the density of telomere with lengths $x\in\mathbb{R}_+^{2k}$ at time $t\geq 0$.
 We also denote by $n_{\partial}^{(2k)}(t)$ the density of senescence times at time $t\geq0$.
 We assume that at each division, the telomeres of the dividing cell are shortened by a random value distributed according to $\tilde{\mu}$, and that it becomes senescent if one of its telomere has a length below~$0$.
 Then, the probability that a cell with length $y\in\mathbb{R}_+^{2k}$ becomes senescent after division is $\tilde{\mu}\left(\left\{v\in\mathbb{R}_+^{2k}\,|\,y-v \notin \mathbb{R}_+^{2k}\right\}\right)$.
 We also assume that the initial lengths distribution is $n^{(2k)}(0,x) = \prod_{i = 1}^{2k}n_0(x_i)$, and refer to Remark~\ref{rem:initial_lengths_assumptions} for more details about this choice.
 From the above description, we have that our second model is the following system

 Again, our aim is to estimate $n_0$ when~$n^{(2k)}_{\partial}$ is observed. \begin{rem} Our assumption that $n^{(2k)}(0,x) = \prod_{i = 1}^{2k}n_0(x_i)$ for all $x\in\mathbb{R}_+^{2k}$ is the same as in~\cite{Martin2021,rat_mathematical_2025,Xu2013}, and allows us to simplify computations.
 However, there are currently no theoretical or simulation-based results to support that this assumption is biologically relevant.
-Further studies will be conducted in this~regard. \end{rem} \begin{rem} By adapting the computations done in Remark~\ref{rem:conservation_individual_one_telo}, we also have conservation of the number of individuals for this model.
+Further studies will be conducted in this~regard. \end{rem} \begin{rem} By adapting the computations done in Remark~\ref{rem:conservation_individual_one_telo}, we also have conservation of the number of individuals for this model, and that $n_{\partial}^{(2k)}$ is bounded by $\tilde{b}$.
 In particular, the following equalities hold, for all~$t\geq0$,